awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-sdk-interactions.md

 # GameLift and game client server interactions<a name="gamelift-sdk-interactions"></a>

-This topic describes the interactions between a backend service, a game server, and the GameLift service\.
-See also the [Amazon GameLift–Game Server/Client interactions](gamelift-sdk-server-api-interaction-vsd.md) diagram\.
+This topic describes the interactions between the game client, a backend service, a game server, and Amazon GameLift\.

+The following diagram illustrates interactions between the game client, backend service, GameLift SDK, managed EC2 game server, GameLift server SDK, and GameLift\.
+For a detailed description of the interactions shown, see the following sections on this page\.

+![\[Game client/server interactions for the use cases listed in the following sections.\]](http://docs.aws.amazon.com/gamelift/latest/developerguide/images/combined_api_interactions_vsd.png)

-## Setting up a new server process<a name="gamelift-sdk-interactions-launch"></a>
+## Initialize a game server<a name="gamelift-sdk-interactions-launch"></a>

+The following steps describe the interactions that occur when you prepare your game server to host game sessions\.

-1. The **GameLift service** launches a new server process on an Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.
+1. GameLift launches the server executable on an Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.

-1. The **server process**, as part of the launch process, calls these Server API actions:
+1. The game server calls:

-   + `InitSDK()` to initialize the server SDK\.
+   1. `InitSDK()` to initialize the server SDK\.

-   + `ProcessReady()` to communicate readiness to accept a game session and specify connection port and location of game session log files\.
+   1. `ProcessReady()` to communicate game session readiness, connection information, and location of game session log files\.

-   The server process then waits for a callback from the GameLift service\.
+   The server process then waits for a callback from GameLift\.

-1. The **GameLift service** updates the status of the server process to ACTIVE to allow placement of game sessions with the server process\. \(If the server process is the first one to become active on an instance, the instance status is also updated to ACTIVE\.\)
+1. GameLift updates the status of the server process to `ACTIVE` to enable game session placement\.

-1. The **GameLift service** begins calling the `onHealthCheck` callback and continues to call it periodically while the server process is active\.
-The server process can report either healthy or not healthy within one minute\.
+1. GameLift begins calling the `onHealthCheck` callback and continues to call it periodically while the server process is active\.
+The server process can report healthy or not healthy within one minute\.

-## Creating a game session<a name="gamelift-sdk-interactions-start"></a>
+## Create a game session<a name="gamelift-sdk-interactions-start"></a>

+After you've initialized your game server, the following interactions occur when you create game sessions to host your players\.

-1. The **backend service** calls the client API action `StartGameSessionPlacement()`\.
+1. The backend service calls the SDK operation `StartGameSessionPlacement()`\.

-1. The **GameLift service** creates a new `GameSessionPlacement` ticket with status PENDING and returns it to the requesting backend service\.
+1. GameLift creates a new `GameSessionPlacement` ticket with status `PENDING` and returns it to the backend service\.

-1. The **backend service** obtains placement ticket status from a queue\.
+1. The backend service obtains a placement ticket status from a queue\.
 For more information, see [Set up event notification for game session placement](queue-notification.md)\.

-1. The **GameLift service** starts game session placement, selecting an appropriate fleet and searching for an active server process in the fleet with 0 game sessions\.
-When a server process is located, GameLift does the following:
+1. GameLift starts game session placement by selecting an appropriate fleet and searching for an active server process in a fleet with `0` game sessions\.
+When GameLift locates a server process, GameLift does the following:

-   + Creates a `GameSession` object with the game session settings and player data from the placement request and status ACTIVATING\.
+   1. Creates a `GameSession` object with the game session settings and player data from the placement request with an `ACTIVATING` status\.

-   + Invokes the `onStartGameSession` callback on the server process\.
-It passes the `GameSession` object with information that the server process may need to set up the game session\.
+   1. Invokes the `onStartGameSession` callback on the server process\.
+GameLift passes information to the `GameSession` object indicating that the server process may set up the game session\.

-   + Changes the server process's number of game sessions to 1\.
+   1. Changes the server process's number of game sessions to `1`\.

-1. The **server process** runs the `onStartGameSession` callback function\.
-When ready to accept player connections, the server process calls `ActivateGameSession()` and waits for player connections\.
+1. The server process runs the `onStartGameSession` callback function\.
+When the server process is ready to accept player connections, it calls `ActivateGameSession()` and waits for player connections\.

-1. The **GameLift service** does the following:
-   + Updates the `GameSession` object with connection information for the server process \(including the port setting that was reported with `ProcessReady()`\) and changes the status to ACTIVE\.
+1. GameLift updates the `GameSession` object with connection information for the server process\. \(This information includes the port setting that was reported with `ProcessReady()`\.\) GameLift also changes the status to `ACTIVE`\.
-   + Updates the `GameSessionPlacement` ticket with the connection information and sets the ticket status to FULFILLED\.

-1. The **backend service** detects the updated ticket status and is able to use the connection information to connect the game client to the server process and join the game session\.
+1. The backend service calls `DescribeGameSessionPlacement()` to detect the updated ticket status\.
+The backend service then uses the connection information to connect the game client to the server process and join the game session\.

-## Adding a player to a game session<a name="gamelift-sdk-interactions-add-player"></a>
+## Add a player to a game<a name="gamelift-sdk-interactions-add-player"></a>

 This sequence describes the process of adding a player to an existing game session\.
 Player sessions can also be requested as part of a game session placement request\.

-1. The **backend service** calls the client API action `CreatePlayerSession()` with a game session ID\.
+1. The backend service calls the client API operation `CreatePlayerSession()` with a game session ID\.

-1. The **GameLift service** checks the game session status \(must be ACTIVE\), and looks for an open player slot in the game session\.
-If a slot is available, it does the following:
+1. GameLift checks the game session status \(must be `ACTIVE`\), and looks for an open player slot in the game session\.
+If a slot is available, then GameLift does the following:

-   + Creates a new `PlayerSession` object and sets its status to RESERVED\.
+   1. Creates a new `PlayerSession` object and sets the status to `RESERVED`\.

-   + Responds to the backend service request with the `PlayerSession` object\.
+   1. Responds to the backend service request with the `PlayerSession` object\.

-1. The **backend service** connects the game client directly to the server process with the player session ID\.
+1. The backend service connects the game client directly to the server process with the player session ID\.

-1. The **server process** calls the Server API action `AcceptPlayerSession()` to validate the player session ID\.
-If validated, the GameLift service passes the `PlayerSession` object to the server process\.
+1. The server calls the server API operation `AcceptPlayerSession()` to validate the player session ID\.
+If validated, then GameLift passes the `PlayerSession` object to the server process\.
 The server process either accepts or rejects the connection\.

-1. The **GameLift service** does one of the following:
+1. GameLift does one of the following:

-   + If the connection is accepted, sets the `PlayerSession` status to ACTIVE\.
+   1. If the connection is accepted, then GameLift sets the `PlayerSession` status to `ACTIVE`\.

-   + If no response is received within 60 seconds of the client app's original `CreatePlayerSession()` call, changes the `PlayerSession` status to TIMEDOUT and reopens the player slot in the game session\.
+   1. If no response is received within 60 seconds of the backend server's original `CreatePlayerSession()` call, then GameLift changes the `PlayerSession` status to `TIMEDOUT` and reopens the player slot in the game session\.

-## Removing a player from a game session<a name="gamelift-sdk-interactions-remove-player"></a>
+## Remove a player<a name="gamelift-sdk-interactions-remove-player"></a>

+When removing players from a game session to create space for new players to join, the following interactions occur\.

-1. The **backend service** disconnects the game client from the server process\.
+1. A player disconnects from the game\.

-1. The **server process** detects the lost connection and calls the server API action `RemovePlayerSession()`\.
+1. The server detects the lost connection and calls the server API operation `RemovePlayerSession()`\.

-1. The **GameLift service** changes the `PlayerSession` status to COMPLETED and reopens the player slot in the game session\.
+1. GameLift changes the `PlayerSession` status to `COMPLETED` and reopens the player slot in the game session\.

-## Shutting down a game session<a name="gamelift-sdk-interactions-shutdown"></a>
+## Shut down the game session<a name="gamelift-sdk-interactions-shutdown"></a>

-This sequence is used when a server process is ending the current game session terminating itself\.
+This sequence of interactions occurs when a server process shuts down the current game session\.

-1. The **server process** does the following:
-   + Runs code to gracefully shuts down the game session and the server process\.
+1. The server shuts down the game session and server\.

-   + Calls the server API action `ProcessEnding()` to inform the GameLift service\.
+1. The server calls `ProcessEnding()` to GameLift\.

-1. The **GameLift service** does the following:
+1. GameLift does the following:

-   + Uploads game session logs to Amazon Simple Storage Service \(Amazon S3\)\.
+   1. Uploads game session logs to Amazon Simple Storage Service \(Amazon S3\)\.

-   + Changes the `GameSession` status to TERMINATED\.
+   1. Changes the `GameSession` status to `TERMINATED`\.
-   + Changes the server process status to TERMINATED\.
-   + Recycles instance resources based on the fleet's runtime configuration\.

-## Responding to a shutdown request<a name="gamelift-sdk-interactions-shutdown-request"></a>

-This sequence is used by the GameLift service to force a server process to shut down\.
-This action may be done to end an unhealthy process or to gracefully shut down a process when the instance the process is on is being terminated, such as during autoscaling\.
-It might also be used when handling a Spot Instance interruption\.

-1. The **GameLift service** invokes the server process's `onProcessTerminate` callback\.

-1. The **server process** runs the `onProcessTerminate` callback function, which triggers the process's termination sequence, ending with a call to `ProcessEnding()`\.

-1. The **GameLift service** does the following, either in response to receiving the `ProcessEnding()` call or after five minutes:
-   + If a game session was in progress, uploads game session logs \(if any\) to Amazon S3 and changes the `GameSession` status to TERMINATED\.
-   + Changes the server process status to TERMINATED\.
+   1. Changes the server process status to `TERMINATED`\.

-   + Recycles instance resources based on the fleet's runtime configuration\.
+   1. Recycles instance resources\.